Tavroswyn/StealthChangerDocs/CONTRIBUTING_GUIDES.md

 └── tophats/
 ```

+### Example Guide
+The `usermods/axiscope` folder contains an example guide.
+The STEP file has been included for reference purposes only and is not expected when submitting new guides.
+The source for your usermod should remain in the projects usermods folder.

 ### Category Folders

 Each category folder (e.g., `toolheads`, `backplates`) contains individual guide folders.
 The category name is used by the `get_hardware()` macro to retrieve guide data.